HabanaAI/Model-References/MLPERF3.1/Training/benchmarks/README.md

 ### Training Data for ResNet50

-The instructions for the ImageNet dataset is applicable for both PyTorch and TensorFlow ResNet50.

  1. Sign up with [image-net.org](http://image-net.org/download-images) and acquire the rights to download original images.
  2. Follow the link to the 2012 ILSVRC and download ILSVRC2012_img_val.tar and ILSVRC2012_img_train.tar.
  Place the files in the folder that will be mapped in mlperf3.1 container (for example, `$DATASETS_DIR`).
- 3. Run the script below in mlperf3.1 container (PyTorch or TensorFlow) to unpack the dataset:
+ 3. Run the script below in mlperf3.1 container to unpack the dataset:

     ```
     bash /root/MLPERF/benchmarks/resnet/scripts/unpack_imagenet.sh \